angelosalatino/CliquePercolationMethod-Python/README.md

 cpm.test_karate()
 ```

+# Parameters
+* **graph** : igraph object
+    The _igraph object_ containing the graph.
+* **k** : int, optional
+    Size of the clique.
+The default is _3_.
+* **workers** : int, optional
+    Number of threads to allocate for running this algorithm.
+The default is _1_.
+* **attribute** : str, optional
+    The attribute of the vertices to use for displaying nodes within the communities.
+    For displaying purposes, if vertices have names, the latter can be quite handy to figure out which node belongs to a certain community.
+    If no attribute is given, the algorithm will display their id.
+The default is _None_.
+* **verbose** : bool, optional
+    If set to _True_ it shows status updates.
+The default is _False_.

 # Reference
 Palla, Gergely, Imre Derényi, Illés Farkas, and Tamás Vicsek.
 "Uncovering the overlapping community structure of complex networks in nature and society."
 Nature 435, no. 7043 (2005): 814-818.